 *Academic credit is defined by the University of Pennsylvania as a course unit (c.u.).
 A course unit (c.u.) is a general measure of academic work over a period of time, typically a term (semester or summer).
 A c.u. (or a fraction of a c.u.) represents different types of academic work across different types of academic programs and is the basic unit of progress toward a degree.
 One c.u. is usually converted to a four-semester-hour course.

 - Director of Curriculum Design, Arts and Sciences Online Learning, University of Pennsylvania

 Dr. Clayton Colmon is the associate director of instructional design for the Arts and Sciences Online Learning team at Penn.
 In this role, he works with instructors to conceptualize, create, and support educational experiences.
-Clay believes lifelong learning is integral to any sustainable social system and… Read more
+Clay believes lifelong learning is integral to any sustainable social system… Read more